Carolyn Crowder Director

 Carolyn Crowder, Ph.D. is a retired psychologist who specialized in parent education and published three parenting books, one of which was a NY Times national bestseller.
-She speaks to many types of groups about raising responsible children.
-She appeared on Today, 20/20, Dateline, NPR, and other national media and was interviewed on local TV and radio in all sections of the US.
+She appeared on Today, 20/20, Dateline, and NPR.

 Rod has won 14 awards for his first three documentary features, including Best of Fest, Best Documentary, and Audience Award.
 He directs and produces video for commercial and non-profit clients, including Outward Bound, American Express, New Belgium Brewing, Habitat for Humanity, and Industries for the Blind.
 His work has screened internationally at festivals and on cable.